mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

    Depending on what your algorithm should do, you will need only one of the two subsections below.

-- 1.2 Algorithm, which creates features for existing annotations:
+- 1.2 Algorithm, which creates annotations to be plotted:

     - see what that means `in a video <https://www.youtube.com/watch?v=Ro8bOSjIg5U&t=107>`_ (01:47 to 02:03)
     - use the :ref:`code example <algorithm annotations>`

-- 1.3 Algorithm, which creates features for existing annotations:
+- 1.3 Algorithm, which calculates features for existing annotations:

     - see what that means `in a video <https://www.youtube.com/watch?v=Ro8bOSjIg5U&t=123s>`_ (02:03 to 01:32)
     - use the :ref:`code example <algorithm features>`